 Tirzepatide vs semaglutide dosage chart

-That said, we can compare the doses based on starting dose and maintenance dose.
-Please note that you should always consult your healthcare provider to determine the correct dose and ensure it’s adjusted appropriately as your treatment progresses.
+That said, you can still compare their general starting and maintenance doses.
+Just make sure to consult your healthcare provider to find the right dose and adjust it as your treatment progresses.

 Tirzepatide dosage chart